 Ten years ago Amazon.com had the foresight to launch Amazon Web Services.
 They recognised the potential due to their own conflicts with the storage and the handling of big data analytics, but I doubt even they, could have anticipated what it has grown to become today.
-So, just how did AWS come to be and what is the driving forces that year on year keeps them at the top of their game?
+So, we are going to look at how AWS came to be and what are the driving forces that year on year keeps them at the top of their game?
 With a company mantra stating “We seek to offer the Earth’s Biggest Selection, and to be the Earth’s most customer-centric company, where customers can find and discover anything they may want to buy online.”
 What was Amazom.com “The Early Years”

 AWS re:Invent 2016 will take place on November 28–December 2 in Las Vegas, Nevada.
 Amazon has been hosting their showpiece conference annually since 2012 making this the 5th annual event.
 Re:Invent has been a great source of information for AWS customers and enthusiasts alike, it is designed to bring people of all skill levels to connect, engage and discuss all information on AWS.
 Session levels can range from introductory, advanced to expert.
 The 2016 session catalogue is being released later this summer, but Amazon have stated that their agenda offers expanded opportunities to learn how the cloud impacts your business, including deep dives into topics like IoT, new perspectives on cloud issues, and more chances to learn from the experts, with a total of over 400 sessions in total being planned.